Settling New York State Taxes: NYS Offer In Compromise

-They want to know out of all all assets you have had since you had the liability, did you sell/giveaway anything that was worth more than $500 for less than it’s full market value.
+They want to know out of all assets you have had since you had the liability, did you sell/give away anything that was worth more than $500 for less than its full market value.
 They want the details if you have.
 They are trying to determine with this section whether or not you transferred assets to avoid tax liability.

-Section XVIII: Interest In or Beneficiaryd of Estate or Trust
+Section XVIII: Interest In or Beneficiary of Estate or Trust

 If you have interests in or are the beneficiary of a trust, fill in the details here.
 If they determine you are getting too much from the trust this could disqualify you from receiving an NYS Offer In Compromise.

 Answer yes or no as to whether you have any life interest, remainder interest, either vested or contingent, in any trust.
-Also mark yes if you are the beneficiary of any trust.
+Also, mark yes if you are the beneficiary of any trust.
 If you select yes, furnish a copy of the instrument creating the trust.
-Also give present value of corpus of trust any any other pertinent information.
+Also, give the present value of the corpus of trust any other pertinent information.

 Section XX: Any Other Assets or Interests In Assets